drimer/example-codes/miniprojects/django_react/README.md

 Now you have the web up and running on http://localhost/

-Alternatively to the last step, you can run the app in the backgroun and check the logs only when necessary as follows:
+Alternatively to the last step, you can run the app in the background and check the logs only when necessary as follows:

 ```